5 Ways to Improve Memory and Mental Agility

 Have you forgotten where you put your cell phone charger?
-Have you forgotten an important appointment?
-Have you noticed that you are losing a little bit of your mental agility?
-That you are no longer as creative as before?
-Don’t worry – the brain is like a muscle that we can strengthen with a little daily exercise.
+Forgotten an important appointment?
+Have you also noticed that you’re losing a little mental agility?
+That you’re no longer as creative as before?
+Don’t worry – the brain is like a muscle that you can strengthen with a little daily exercise.

-We will explain the best techniques to strengthen your memory and mental agility in this article.
-You will see what a difference this makes every day.
+We’ll explain the best techniques to strengthen your memory and mental agility in this article.
+You could see how much of a difference this makes every day.

-It is important to have in mind that one of the worst enemies of our memory and mental agility is doing the same thing day after day.
-Work, household duties, shopping, doing this, doing that… Little by little we fall into a routine that creates a kind of sensory deprivation where the brain no longer has stimuli to activate it.
+Indeed, one of the worst enemies of your memory and mental agility is doing the same thing day after day.
+Work, chores, shopping, doing this, doing that… Little by little, you can fall into a routine that creates a kind of sensory deprivation.
+In other words, your brain has very little to no stimuli to activate it.

-Monotony and these daily routines that never change lessen our creativity and do not give us new situations from which to learn, experiment and enjoy.
-Thus, it is vital that you do something different each day in whatever moment you can.
+Monotony and daily routines that never change reduce your creativity.
+They also don’t give you new situations from which to learn, experiment, and enjoy.
+Thus, it’s vital that you do something different each day in whatever moment you can.

-Perhaps today you can do a few yoga exercises when you arrive home.
-Tomorrow go for a walk, another day go to a dance class… whatever you can imagine but… remember to break the routine!
+Maybe even today you can do a few yoga exercises when you get home.
+Tomorrow, go for a walk, and on another day go to a dance class.
+Do whatever you can imagine but remember to break your routine.

 2. Concentrate on the here and now

-Another problem that we usually have is that we often think of a thousand other things while trying to do something specific.
-It is possible that while you are making dinner your mind is reviewing all that has happened during the day: you think about the conversations, the problems, what you will do tomorrow and your obligations for the next day.
+Another common problem is thinking of a thousand other things while trying to do something else.
+It’s possible that while you’re making dinner your mind is reviewing your day.
+So, you think about the conversations, problems, things you’ll do tomorrow, and your obligations for the next day.

-However, do you really know what is happening?
-You are actually losing your present, your “here and now!”
-And for this reason you do not realize that you have turned off the stove or not, or whether you were with some friend at some hour.
-If you do not focus on what you are doing at the moment, your brain will wander in a vague cloud without ever focusing its attention.
-Cherish more the present!
+However, do you really know what’s happening?
+You’re actually losing your present, your “here and now!”
+As such, you don’t realize whether you’ve turned off the stove, or whether you were with a friend at some point.
+So, if you don’t focus on what you’re doing at the moment, your brain will wander in a vague cloud without ever focusing its attention.
+Take the time to enjoy the present!

-Walking can become your daily vitamin, your “natural relaxant,” your “miracle antidepressant.”
-Walking is a wonderful way to better your memory and mental agility because it is an exercise that roots you in the present, which makes you aware of your body, of your feet that touch the ground, of your heart that has begun to beat rapidly.
+Further, walking can become your daily vitamin, natural relaxant, and “miracle” antidepressant.
+In addition, walking is a wonderful way to sharpen your memory and mental agility since it roots you in the present.
+This, in turn, makes you aware of your body, of your feet that touch the ground, and of your heart whose rate is increasing.

-At the same time, walking helps relieves tension and releases burdens, and when this happens, when we let go of all these worries, the brain is freer to think, to imagine, to create… Why not start putting this into practice?
+At the same time, walking helps relieve tension and releases burdens.
+As a result, your brain is freer to think, imagine, create, etc. Why not start putting this into practice?

-4. Say yes to a sense of humor and laughing and no to obsessive thoughts
+4. Say yes to laughing and no to obsessive thoughts

-There are some people who have the insane habit of constantly feeding negative thoughts.
-“I won’t be able to with this,” “I am a mess, I always forget things,” “I cannot rely on my short-term memory,” “I always forget and stick my foot in my mouth”…
+There are some who have the habit of constantly feeding themselves negative thoughts.
+“I won’t be able to with this,” “I am a mess; I always forget things,” “I can’t rely on my short-term memory,” “I always forget and stick my foot in my mouth.”

-It can also be said that, on occasion, these negative thoughts come from those around us, those people who take it upon themselves to remind us, quite effectively, that we are forgetful.
-And there is nothing worse.
-If we listen to these ideas, we only reinforce our short memory and lower our self-esteem.
+What’s more, these negative thoughts sometimes come from those around you.
+The very same people who make sure to remind you, quite effectively, that you’re forgetful.
+And there’s nothing worse than that.
+If you listen to their ideas, you’ll only reinforce your short-term memory and lower your self-esteem.

-Do not listen to this.
-Restrain the current of negative thoughts in your brain and being to see life with a good sense of humor, learn to laugh and see the positive side of things.
-At times it is difficult, we know, but a laugh relieves tension and lessens stress.
-And a brain free from tension can recall memories better and is more agile.
+Don’t listen to this.
+Restrain the current of negative thoughts in your brain to see life through a good sense of humor.
+In addition, learn to laugh and see the bright side of things.
+Sometimes it’s difficult, but laughing relieves tension and lessens stress.
+Moreover, a brain free from tension can better recall memories and is more agile.

 5. Be creative: knit, write, dance, draw

-To improve your memory and mental agility, in addition to generating positive emotions and breaking out of your routine, it is important that you never lose the capacity to learn new things.
+Finally, it’s important that you never lose the ability to learn new things.
+Learning improves your memory and mental agility, in addition to generating positive emotions and breaking out of your routine.

-How can we learn new things?
-It is not necessary to sign up for a university classes.
-Life is full of big things and little things from which we can learn and which, although you won’t believe it, will not cost you any money.
+How can you learn new things?
+You don’t have to sign up for a university class.
+Life is full of big and little things from which you can learn.
+Further, a lot of them won’t cost you any money, believe it or not.
 You only need your own self-will and one or two hours a day to practice.

-- Knit or Crochet.
+- Knit or crochet.
 This ancient exercise contains incredible benefits for your physical and mental health.
-You will develop creativity, alleviate stress, foster social relationships by sharing techniques, focus your attention and reach your goals.
-We encourage you to hand crochet or knit, you will love it.
+You’ll develop creativity, alleviate stress, foster social relationships by sharing techniques, focus your attention, and reach goals.
+We encourage you to crochet or knit, you’ll love it.

 - Read or write.
-There are a thousand books, a thousand new worlds to discover and they will help you, without a doubt, to have more mental agility and will improve your memory.
-It is like providing “fuel” for the brain and this will help keep you young, with your cognitive processes in good shape.
+There are a thousand books and new worlds to discover.
+In addition, they’ll help you to have more mental agility and will improve your memory.
+It’s like providing “fuel” for the brain and it will help keep you young, with your cognitive processes in good shape.

-- The advantages that the Internet can provide.
-The web is an ocean of learning; you can use it to discover interesting techniques to improve your memory.
-There are games and programs that are very useful and effective, intended for improving memory and mental agility.
-Do not hesitate to try them.
+- Take advantage of the internet.
+The web is an ocean of possibilities when it comes to learning.
+You can use it to discover interesting methods to improve your memory.
+Also, there are games and programs that are very useful and effective that are intended for improving memory and mental agility.
+Don’t hesitate to try them!